Using backend tests to evaluate a runtime#

 """

-sess = ort.InferenceSession(model_bytes, providers=["CPUExecutionProvider"])
+sess = InferenceSessionAllTypes(model)

-# Get input names from the session
+# Get input names and create feed dict

-input_names = [inp.name for inp in sess.get_inputs()]
+input_names = [inp.name for inp in sess._sess.get_inputs()]

 input_dict = dict(zip(input_names, inputs))